 None of my ancestors were greeted by the Statue of Liberty –which was dedicated in 1886.
 They all immigrated before it was erected, The Ellis Island Immigration station also came later in 1892.

 Most immigrants came for economic, political, or religious reasons.
-Some may have come as a part of their job as soldiers, missionaries, sailors, government officials, or other contracted tradesmen and decided to stay.
-Some perhaps may just have been adventure-seekers, just wanting to explore and see the world.
+Some men immigrated to avoid military service; some may have come as a part of their job as soldiers, missionaries, sailors, government officials, or other contracted tradesmen and decided to stay.
+Some may just have been adventure-seekers, just wanting to explore and see the world.

 Some came as indentured servants, having to pay off a debt with years of servitude.
 Others may have come unwillingly having been captured and sold into slavery.

 Just as for refugees in today’s world, many may have been fleeing war, poverty and/or ethnic or religious persecution.
 They hoped to find jobs, acquire land and perhaps make their fortune.

 Some reasons for coming may have varied by ethnicity.

 - The English, and perhaps French immigrants, may have had various reasons for immigrating depending on their station in life in a strict class system.
 The vagabonds and criminals may have been sold as indentured servants as punishment for their crimes.
 Others in poorer classes may have indentured themselves to pay for passage.
 Tradesman, merchants and clergymen may simply have been plying their trade.
 The higher class immigrants were most likely younger sons seeking adventure, forced to find a way to make their own fortune in the new world; some establishing the plantation class, which others could aspire to.